Tell Me (Billie Myers song)

-"Tell Me" is a 1998 song by British singer Billie Myers, released as the second single from her debut album, Growing, Pains.
-It reached number 28 on the UK charts, which compared to her previous single was a commercial failure.
+"Tell Me" is a song by British singer-songwriter Billie Myers, released in 1998, by Universal Records, as the second single from her debut album, Growing, Pains (1997).
+It is co-written by Myers with David Austin and produced by Desmond Child.
+The song peaked at number 28 on the UK Singles Chart, which compared to her previous single "Kiss the Rain" was a commercial failure.
+Additionally, "Tell Me" was a top-40 hit in New Zealand and a top-60 hit in the Netherlands.
+The accompanying music video features Myers performing in a nightclub.

 Critical reception

-Larry Flick from Billboard wrote that the song "has a stompin' alterna-rock attack that allows Myers to flex her quivering, melodramatic vocal style to maximum effect."
+Larry Flick from Billboard magazine wrote that the song "has a stompin' alterna-rock attack that allows Myers to flex her quivering, melodramatic vocal style to maximum effect."
 He added further that producer Desmond Child's "pop savvy is evident in a mix that counters the forceful guitar/drum execution with cushiony keyboards and a spree of fluttering sitar lines.
 Holding everything together is a sticky chorus that picks up to an anthemic pace by the track's close.
 In fact, it's easy to see a sea of punters chanting and punching the air in unison during a live performance of this hit-bound gem."
 Gerald Martinez from New Sunday Times described it as "a whimsical song where she imagines she is the person making love to her."